dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 <img align="center" width="50%" src="/assets/stormbreaker/amazon.jpg">

 A lot of people seem to do a less branchy handle, or a curved handle.
 I don't understand why; the film makes it pretty clear the handle is relatively straight and made from wood-based branches - maybe it's something from the comics?
 But they do tend to get the head more accurate - I wish I could have achieved more detail there, it is the centrepiece after all.
 That Hasbro one appears to be the most accurate, except perhaps in size - perhaps I should have bought one and modelled from that instead of going from blurry film frames.
-Hacksmith used more ropey-lloking stuff to make the branches at the top, and I think that's a good idea.
+Hacksmith used more ropey-looking stuff to make the branches at the top, and I think that's a good idea.
 Theirs was ~47kgs though; at least I can carry mine reasonably.

 #### Opinion after watching Thor 4